 This is my little book (written in Portuguese) on satellite meteorology and published in early 2016.

 In English its title would be "Meteorological satellites: Images, applications and curiosities"

-Click on the link below to download the Portuguese pdf archive of the book.
+Contact the author to get (free of charge) the Portuguese pdf archive of the book below.